nvimdev/lspsaga.nvim/README.md

 -- Float terminal
 keymap("n", "<A-d>", "<cmd>Lspsaga open_floaterm<CR>", { silent = true })
--- if you want pass somc cli command into terminal you can do like this -- open lazygit in lspsaga float terminal keymap("n", "<A-d>", "<cmd>Lspsaga open_floaterm lazygit<CR>", { silent = true }) -- close floaterm
+-- if you want to pass some cli command into a terminal you can do it like this -- open lazygit in lspsaga float terminal keymap("n", "<A-d>", "<cmd>Lspsaga open_floaterm lazygit<CR>", { silent = true }) -- close floaterm